racket/racket/racket/src/thread/README.txt

 to a coroutine thread can move back to the future after the blocking operation is handled (e.g., at `end-atomic`).

-The internal coroutine thread associated witha a parallel thread is used as the external repesentative of the parallel thread.
+The internal coroutine thread associated with a parallel thread is used as the external repesentative of the parallel thread.
 If it is shut down or sent a break signal, the future is terminated or signalled accordingly.